CZ-NIC/knot-resolver/systemd/README.md

 *  If you're using systemd prior to version 227, use a drop-in file to change the service type to simple.
 See drop-in/systemd-compat.conf.

-*  Distributors of systems using systemd may wish to place ./90-kresd.preset in /lib/systemd/systemd-preset/90-kresd.preset if they want to delay daemon launch until it is accessed. (see systemd.preset(5)).